barryceelen/wp-hide-show-password/README.txt

 A settings section is added to the 'General Settings' page.
 You can select between toggling password visibility via an icon in the password field (default) or via a checkbox below the password field.

+= Translations =

+The default setting of toggling the password via an icon in the password field does not require translation.
+No text will be visible to the user.
+If you’d like to toggle the password via a checkbox, the following translations are included:

+- Dutch
+- German

 = Github =

 Fork me on [Github](https://github.com/barryceelen/wp-hide-show-password).